ScaleChain/distai/README.md

 # dist.ai

-Realizes distributed neural networks on blockchain.
+Realize distributed neural networks on blockchain.
+Robots will be able to spend, save, invest, and think using dist.ai.